tpascua11/Basic-Database/README.md

 # Basic-Database
-Example Angular JS / Spring Web Application

 This is my attept to make a database about grape distribution.
-I
+Right now it uses my school server to make a database but I will eventually make my own database space for myself.